Conqxeror/veloxx/README_PYTHON.md

 ## Installation

-You You can install the Python bindings using `pip` after building them with `maturin`:
+You can install the Python bindings using `pip` after building them with `maturin`:

 ```bash
 # First, build the Python wheel (from the project root)